vincenzomos/reactiveSpringWorkshop/Readme.md

 Modify that class so that GET requests to "/streamDataFunctional" are routed to the handler you just implemented.

 *Some tips*
+- There is already a unit/integration test available for the endpoint (`nl.sogeti.reactivespring.bitcoindata.FunctionalStyleBitcoinDataConfigurationTest`)
 - The content type "application/json" results in a finite collection
 - Browsers only can consume a stream by producing Server Sent events. (`MediaType.TEXT_EVENT_STREAM`)
 - More info on [the Spring WebFlux.fn reference documentation](http://docs.spring.io/spring-framework/docs/5.0.3.RELEASE/spring-framework-reference/web.html#web-reactive-server-functional)

+## A Trading Signal Service
+Once you have your API working it would be nice if we can also find a way to do some useful stuff with the stream of bitcoindata.

+There is already an existing Service named `TradingService` We would like to have a service that can stream Signals based on price movements.
+The service already has a couple of simple convenience methods to notice and create Signals.
+Try to use this to make the method return a stream of Signals.

+Once again make the necessary adjustments to create and endpoint for this service.

 ### Cold Stream vs Hot Stream
-We implemented this service now but maybe you've noticed that the data is just showing the same data on each request all over again.
+When we implemented the endpoint  `/streamData`  you might have noticed that it is just showing the same data on each request all over again.
 This is because the data we return are is static, fixed length streams which are easy to deal with.
 A more realistic use case for reactive might be something that happens infinitely.
 In this example bitcoin price changes will never stop off course.
 These types of streams are called hot streams, as they are always running and can be subscribed to at any point in time, missing the start of the data.